This will be our second Christmas without him.

 Take time to be sad.

-No matter how hard I tried, I failed at forcing joy in the weeks leading up to December 25th.
+No matter how hard I tried, I failed at forcing joy in the weeks leading up to that first December 25th without him.
 Oh, there was joy; lots of it, in fact.
 I love Christmas.
-December is still my favorite month — I am looking forward to it this year as much as I ever have.
-The day we celebrate our Savior’s birthday is still in my favorite month — that hasn’t changed.
-The sparkling tree will ever be one of my favorite things to gaze at.
+December is still my favorite month—I am looking forward to it this year as much as I ever have.
+The day we celebrate our Savior’s birthday is still my favorite holiday—that hasn’t changed.

 But there was still a hole when at last the day dawned last year.